-Prerequisite: Any one of the following courses--BIO 101, BIO 110, BIO 111, BIO 112, CHM 125, GEO 101, EVS 105, or PHS 105 or permission.
-(Cross-referenced with HSC 205).
-An examination of the environmental factors that may adversely impact human health, from contaminated soil, air, and water to climate change and infectious diseases.
+Prerequisite: Any one of the following courses--BIO 101, BIO 110, BIO 111, BIO 212, CHM 125, GEO 101, EVS 105, or PHS 105 or permission.
+An examination of the environmental factors that may adversely impact human health, from contaminated soil, air, and water, to climate change and infectious diseases.
 Topics include the impact of health disparities and identification of populations that are vulnerable to environmental hazards.
-The study will also include methods for addressing these issues from risk assessment to emergency response.
+Study will also include methods for addressing these issues from risk assessment to emergency response.
 Classes and field trips will focus on current issues and draw on the expertise of those working in the field.
 Upon successful completion, students will be able to demonstrate a general knowledge of environmental public health and become familiar with career opportunities in the field.